BBVA/hancock-doc/docs/guide/README.md

 ## Next steps

-We are working on integrating other blockchain networks to Hancock language.
+We are working on integrating other blockchain networks to the Hancock ecosystem.

-Next blockchain networks integrated:
+Next blockchain networks to be integrated are:
  - Bitcoin